thecosignstudio/process/_chapters/02-research-and-concept.md

 - Other requirements / law restrictions
 - What country (or region) is the Product to be launched to?
 - What is the language the product is to be designed in?
-- Are there any special requirements regarding the marked that should be considered (ex.
-Cultural, religion limitations)?
+- Are there any special requirements regarding the marked that should be considered (e.g. Cultural, religion limitations)?
 - Is the product limited by regional law anyhow (for example anti-spam regulations or copyright)?
-- Is the product to be regionally diversified (ex. language versions)?
+- Is the product to be regionally diversified (e.g. language versions)?

 Sometimes, very direct questions won’t work the way we want.
 - Be smart during the interview with your client, ask them about the things that seem to be important to them.
 - Maybe there is a problem that we can solve and measure?
 - Be sure to set clear goals of what you want to achieve.
-- It’s highly recommended that you review the [Business model canvas.](https://upload.wikimedia.org/wikipedia/commons/1/10/Business_Model_Canvas.png){:target="_blank"} It’s not a clear example of which questions to ask, but it shows the fundamental aspects of business and products.
+- It’s highly recommended that you review the [Business Model Canvas.](https://upload.wikimedia.org/wikipedia/commons/1/10/Business_Model_Canvas.png){:target="_blank"} It’s not a clear example of which questions to ask, but it shows the fundamental aspects of business and products.
 You can treat it as an inspiration for collecting your thoughts.

 Since everything is trackable, speak about the exact points you’re going to track.
 Identify the client’s KPIs (Key Performance Indicators).
 Good KPIs take into account the business context, predict success, show early warning signals, and validate achieved results.
 You can use the following materials to create [tailor-made KPI’s materials.](http://www.bscdesigner.com/kpi-system-example.htm){:target="_blank"} They could range from new sign-ups to a number of customers using Paypal vs. purchases with credit cards.
 Always make sure you know how high you’re aiming from the start.
 Sometimes, it can be challenging to analyse.
-Read more here: [**12 Steps System for the Most Challenging Metrics and KPIs**](http://www.bscdesigner.com/kpi-system.htm){:target="_blank"}
+Read more here: [12 Steps System for the Most Challenging Metrics and KPIs](http://www.bscdesigner.com/kpi-system.htm){:target="_blank"}

 ### Define users/target customer base
 Regardless of what you design, it is absolutely obligatory to figure out who you are targeting.
 Many of us believe that our product is for everyone, but trying to get your product appeal to everyone is going to be painful and expensive.
 What you want to do is figure out specifically who you are targeting, figure out that niche and focus your efforts on it.
 Finding out more about your target customer base will help your effectiveness and eventually improve your reach, because once you know who your users are, you’ll know how to design for them.